Browse by Medical Category

 Accepting New Patients

-Dr. Richardson specializes in athletic and traumatic injuries of the knee, ankle and shoulder.
+Dr. Richardson specializes in athletic and traumatic injuries of the knee and shoulder.
 He has extensive experience in the care of athletes ranging from professionals to weekend warriors.

 Go To Programs